mighdoll/wgsl-linker/packages/mini-parse/doc/TagsAndTypes.md

-### TypeScript type gymnastics for parser combinators.

-I've just added some fancy TypeScript types to a parser combinator library. conditional types, mapped tuple types, contravariance, 'infer', and more.
+### Tagged Parser Combinators

-Our goal is to create types that allow tagging elements in a grammar, so that users can reliably extract particular elements from a parse tree, even a deeply nested parse tree.
+The idea is to allow tagging elements in a grammar, so that users can reliably extract particular elements from a parse tree, even a deeply nested parse tree.